GoGold Resources Inc. (TSX: GGD) is a Canadian-based, mineral resource company with active development and exploration properties in Mexico.

 |Life of Mine||12 Years|

 The study includes a LOM reserve average silver grade of 38.4 grams per tonne (“g/t”) silver and 0.31 g/t gold and a recovery of 58% for silver and 64% for gold.
 Cash operating cost for silver of $6.48 an ounce using gold as a by-product credit.
 This project as outlined in the Pre-Feasibility Study has a pre-tax IRR of 80%, with pre-tax Net Cash Flow of $230 million and a pre-tax Net Present Value (“NPV”) of $159 million using a 5% discount rate.
 The study is based on a gold and silver price of US$1,475/oz. gold and US$29/oz. silver.
 Payback for the project is expected in the first 16 months of production.
+Investors are cautioned that the Pre Feasibility Study is considered preliminary in nature and there is no certainty that the pre feasibility will be realized.

 The company's exploration property, San Diego, is in Durango, Mexico and is currently the focus of GoGold's exploration efforts.
 The property is a massive 70,000+ hectares located in the richest epithermal gold and silver belt in the world.
 The region is presently host to numerous operating gold and silver mines and is open to further mining development with a supportive local populace, cooperative government, and good infrastructure.